A-T-Kristensen/simple-alu-uvm/README.md

 - Generate coverage report: `make coverage`

 **NOTE:**
-Change *PLI_PATH* in Makefile depending on your environment
+Change *PLI_PATH* in Makefile depending on your environment for generating Verdi waveform